 Moreover, engineering has shown the biggest growth in the number of international students intending to graduate, up by 52% since the 2016/17 winter semester.
 By contrast, a downturn of 5% can be observed among German students in the same period.
-With an increase of 48% in enrolment figures, mathematics and natural sciences show a similarly robust rise in interest among international students.
-The corresponding number of students in law, economics and social sciences has risen by 32% and in agricultural, forestry and food sciences, and veterinary medicine by 31%.
-Meanwhile, the growth rate in the humanities is below average, at just 8%.
-Student numbers have stagnated in this subject group over the last two years.
+With an increase of 48% in enrolment figures, mathematics and in question opt to study one of these subjects.
+On the other hand, students from European regions, whose number has only increased to a lesser extent in the last five years, are more likely than average to be interested in law, economics and social sciences.
+About one third each decide to study subjects in this group.

 The above-average upswing in the number of international students intending to graduate in engineering and in mathematics and natural sciences may also be attributed to the increased immigration of students from Asia and Pacific, North Africa and Middle East, and their preference for engineering degree programmes.
-More than half of the students intending to graduate are enrolled in a STEM subject.
+More than half of the students